Yanliang24/Statistical-Emulation-of-Human-Operational-Motions/README.md

 1.MATLAB

 -  Tested on version R2024a
--  Required Toolboxes: Curve Fitting, Statistics and Machine Learning
+-  Required Toolboxes: Deep Learning, Statistics and Machine Learning, Econometrics, Communication

 2.This project uses the MATLAB\-to\-Python interface for the baseline method implemtation..